How to sue someone in small claims court UK guide

 Gather Your Evidence

 Collect everything that proves your case: invoices, contracts, text messages, emails, photos, bank records, and any previous correspondence.
 Organise your evidence chronologically.
-The clearer and more complete your bundle, the stronger your position.

 03